 And as much as I like holiday food, I’m ready for something filling and wholesome.
 Snow day food.
 Sitting around watching movies in wool socks kind a food.
 This is Boxing Day food.
 And I think it is the best kind.

-This chilli was a complete experiment.
+This vegan chili was a complete experiment.
 I decided at the last minute to throw in the quinoa.
 I was out of canned beans and I didn’t think I had enough lentils to thicken up the chilli.
 I wanted chilli.
 Not soup.
 Notice I used 2 kinds of lentils, I didn’t have enough of any one kind.
 My pantry was running a bit low on basic necessities, so I used what I had.
 I threw in a scoop of quinoa and crossed my fingers.
 I hoped the quinoa would help thicken the chilli without getting mushy.
 The quinoa held up fabulously.
 Great texture.
-Even a day or two later, the chilli was just right.
-Here we have Lentil and Quinoa Chilli.
+Even a day or two later, the chili was just right.

-Adding beer to chilli is something my husband used to do long before we went veg.
-A dark, bitter beer adds an amazing depth of flavour which I always thought was wonderful with a meat based chilli.
+Adding beer to chilli is something my husband does to this classic chili.
+So I thought I would give this a try.
+I wanted a “meaty” chili.
+And a dark, bitter beer adds an amazing depth of flavour which I always thought was wonderful with a meat based chilli.
 But here, in a pot of lentils it does magical things.
 The texture of the lentils – and yes, I recommend you use both kinds – and the quinoa give this chilli a very meaty texture.
 Adding the stout just feels hearty and good.

 I also finished with just a splash if vinegar.
 Cider vinegar wakes up the flavours of the finished chilli.
-The honey adds the tiniest bit of sweetness.
+The honey (to keep this vegan use agave or other liquid sweetener) adds the tiniest bit of sweetness.
 Just enough to complement the heat of spices and the bitterness of the stout.
 Stir both in at the end, taste.
-Add salt and pepper and a bit more honey if needed.
+Add salt and pepper and a bit more sweet if needed.
 Then serve.
 I like avocado on everything so that is how I served it.

 Lentil and Quinoa Chilli with Stout